Arizona Auto Insurance Quotes (2026): Compare Rates in Phoenix, Tucson, and Statewide

 Is “full coverage” required in Arizona?

-Arizona requires liability coverage, but lenders often require comprehensive and collision on financed vehicles.
+Arizona requires liability coverage, but lenders typically require comprehensive and collision on financed or leased vehicles.

 What usually lowers a car insurance quote the most?